-The standard formula result at year end 2020 is 5,40 Mio EUR and reflects no liquidity risk due to illiquid investment positions.
+The standard formula result at year end 2021 is € 3,29 Mio and reflects no liquidity risk due to illiquid investment positions.

-It can be stated that the overall appetite for market risk is medium, as about a third of the Company's capital requirement is subject to market risk, which is regularly monitored and well controlled.
+It can be stated that the overall appetite for market risk is low, as a big portion of the Company's capital requirement is subject to market risk, which is regularly monitored and well controlled.